1. What is hormone (endocrine) therapy?

 After surgery

-Hormone therapy is usually started after surgery.
+In , hormone therapy is usually started after surgery.
+Treatments given after surgery are called adjuvant treatments.

-It’s given to reduce the risk of breast cancer coming back.
+You take hormone therapy to reduce the risk of breast cancer coming back.
 It may also reduce the risk of a new breast cancer developing.

 If cancer has come back or spread

-5. Hormone therapy for reducing the risk of breast cancer
+To reduce the risk of breast cancer

 Drugs used to reduce the risk of breast cancer in women who have not had breast cancer include: